Monitoring of water volume in a porous reservoir using seismic data: Validation of a numerical model with a field experiment: Neural network-based characterization of water storage

 Following \cite{khalili2022monitoring} and denoting the measurement data vector and forward model as $\V=[\vs, \ws]^\top$ and $\mathcal{A}$ respectively, the observation model is given by

-where $\boldsymbol{m}$ contains all the physical and geometrical parameters of the model and $e$ accommodates additive noise components.
-The forward operator $\mathcal{A}$ is used to map the model parameters $\boldsymbol{m}$ to the synthetic seismic data vector $X$, simulated using the coupled viscoelastic-poroviscoelastic material model by the DG method in three spatial dimensions \citep{ward2020discontinuous, khalili2022monitoring}.
+where $\boldsymbol{m}$ contains all the physical and geometrical parameters of the applied model, such as porosity, tortuosity, and water-table level.
+The term $e$ represents additive noise components.
+The forward operator $\mathcal{A}$ is used to map the model parameters $\boldsymbol{m}$ to the synthetic seismic data vector $X$, simulated using the coupled viscoelastic-poroviscoelastic material model by the DG method in three spatial dimensions \cite{ward2020discontinuous, khalili2022monitoring}.